storopoli/storopoli.github.io/content/posts/2023-11-23-lindley_paradox/index.md

 this is well below the 5% threshold.
 Hooray!
 We rejected the null hypothesis!
 Quick!
 Grab a frequentist celebratory cigar!
-Not so fast!
+But, wait.
 Let's check the Bayesian approach.

 #### Analytical Solutions -- Bayesian Approach